-Response to Invalid FWH/LPC Fields
+8. Response to Invalid FWH/LPC Fields

 During FWH/LPC operations, the device will not explicitly indicate that it has received invalid field sequences.
-The response to specific invalid fields or sequences is as follows:
+The response to specific invalid fields or sequences is outlined in the following paragraphs.

-FWH Cycles
+8.1 FWH Cycles